mhvangasteren/anijs-wiki/Home.md

 Welcome to the AniJS wiki!
 ==========================

-AniJS is a declarative handling library for CSS animations.
-The main objective is to provide an eloquent, readable, and quick method to develop animations environment.
+AniJS is a declarative handling library for UI interactions.
+It provides a easy and quick method for  prototyping and developing UI interfaces.

 ##Documentation Topics